AdamHutchison/flex/README.md

 ### Handlers
 Handlers are located in the `/http/handlers` directory.
 A base handler has been added for you convenience that implements a `Respond` method.
 This is a simple helper to allow you to send API responses easily.
 It is up to you if you use it.

+### Transformers
+Transformers are just structs that allow you to structure you api responses easily.
+These are located in the `http/transformers` directory.
+The `Response`method on the `BaseHandler` will expect a transformer struct and will automatically wrap it in the `BaseTransformer` allowing you to easily control how you response data is structured.

 ### Middleware
 Middleware should be place in the `http/middleware` directory and global middleware should be registered within the `RegisterGlobalMiddleware()` function in the `http/middleware/middleware.go` file.
 Middleware registered here will be applied to all routes.